icozbas/icozbas.github.io/_insights/ai-in-sustainment-the-stop-point.md

   - /insights/ai-in-sustainment-the-stop-point/
 ---

-There is a massive AI train speeding through defense sustainment right now.
-Every conference has a GenAI panel.
-Every whitepaper has an LLM section.
-Every tender promises “predictive” everything.

-So the question becomes unavoidable: **Are ILS and IPS on this train too?**
+Everyone in defense sustainment feels the pressure right now.
+From conferences to tenders, the message is loud: "Adopt AI or get left behind."
+It is tempting to jump on the bandwagon, promising predictive maintenance and automated supply chains.

+But as engineers working in Integrated Logistics Support (ILS) and Integrated Product Support (IPS), we have to ask the uncomfortable question: **Is this safe?**
-My answer is uncomfortable because I sit on both sides.
-I build models.
-I care about data.
-I want better decisions.
-But I also know the exact station where I need to get off.

-Not because AI is useless, but because sustainment is not a playground.
-In this domain, the failure mode is not “a funny chatbot mistake”.
-The failure mode is readiness risk.
+I sit on both sides of this argument.
+I build models, I love data, and I advocate for better decision-making tools.
+But I also know exactly where the automation must stop.
+Not because I doubt the technology, but because sustainment is not a playground.
+In our domain, a "hallucination" isn't just a funny chatbot error—it is a readiness risk.

-And readiness does not tolerate ambiguity without accountability.
+And operational readiness does not tolerate ambiguity without accountability.

-## The IPS data paradox
+## The Data Paradox in IPS

-The shift from Integrated Logistics Support (ILS) to Integrated Product Support (IPS) is real and it is data-driven.
-We are moving away from static PDFs and toward structured digital product support ecosystems.
+We are in the middle of a massive shift from ILS to IPS.
+We are finally moving away from static PDFs to structured, S-Series compliant digital ecosystems.

-S-Series outputs and related data flows can create a dangerous illusion:
+This creates a dangerous illusion:

 > “We finally have enough data.
-Just feed it into a neural network and let it run the supply chain.”
+Let’s feed it into a neural network and let it run the supply chain.”

-This is where many AI narratives quietly break.

-In sustainment, “more data” does not automatically mean “more truth”.
-What it often means is:
+This is where the narrative breaks.
+In sustainment, having "more data" rarely means having "more truth."
+Often, it just means we have:

-- More fields that look precise but encode assumptions
+- More fields that look precise but encode hidden assumptions
 - More records that are consistent in format but inconsistent in meaning
-- More text that is operationally important but linguistically messy
-- More gaps that only appear when you model tail risk
+- More gaps that only reveal themselves when we try to model tail risk

 Compliance produces data.
-Readiness needs decisions.
-Those are not the same thing.

-## Why “hallucination” is not a joke here

-In many civilian settings, a black box optimizer can be tolerated.
-If it fails, the cost is usually bounded: a late delivery, a suboptimal route, a minor SLA penalty.

-In defense sustainment, the cost is not bounded in the same way.
-A wrong recommendation can cascade:

-- An unplanned AOG event
-- Cannibalization becoming policy instead of exception
-- False confidence in stock posture
-- A maintenance plan that looks optimal on paper but collapses under tempo or lead time shocks

-The core problem is not “AI makes mistakes”.
-Humans make mistakes too.

-The core problem is: **AI can create confidence without provenance.** And confidence without provenance is operational debt.

-That is the heart of the stop point.

-## The stop point protocol

-My approach is not blind automation.
-It is **bounded automation**: AI can process signal, compress complexity, and surface risk, but it must stop before it triggers an irreversible action.

-If you want a simple mental model:

-- Automation is allowed to accelerate analysis.
-- Automation is not allowed to finalize accountability.

-Here is the protocol.

-### 1) AI can detect intermittent demand structure better than humans

-Intermittent demand is not “rare demand”.
-It is often a mix of sparsity, bursts, and long quiet periods.
-Humans are pattern-seeking and we overfit stories to thin signals.

-AI can help by:

-- Classifying demand behavior (lumpy, intermittent, erratic)
-- Proposing scenario distributions rather than single point forecasts
-- Quantifying uncertainty instead of hiding it inside averages

-This is not about “prediction magic”.
-It is about identifying which parts of the portfolio require probability first planning.

-### 2) AI can clean and standardize messy support data

-A large portion of sustainment data is not model ready.
-It is free text, inconsistent naming, partial fields, or operational shorthand.

-AI is genuinely useful here:

-- NLP-assisted normalization of maintenance narratives
-- Entity extraction for part references, symptoms, failure modes
-- Mapping inconsistent descriptions into analytics ready categories

-This is the data bridge work.
-It turns the library into decisions, without pretending the library is the decision.

-### 3) AI cannot be the final authority on readiness risk without auditability

-This is the station where I get off.

-In ILS/IPS, if a model recommends:

-- Do not stock this critical spare
-- Delay this maintenance action
-- Accept this availability risk

-Then the decision must be traceable to assumptions, inputs, and sensitivity.
-Otherwise it is not a decision, it is a bet.

-I do not build opaque black boxes, and I do not claim certainty where uncertainty dominates.

-## Black box vs glass box

-ILS/IPS does not need a black box.
-It needs a **glass box**.

-A glass box recommendation answers three questions:

-1. **What is the decision?**
-   Example: increase buffer stock for a specific SKU, or trigger an engineering review.

-2. **What is the uncertainty?**
-   Example: demand is sparse, lead time volatility dominates, failure rates are regime dependent.

-3. **What changes the decision?**
-   Example: a tempo increase shifts the risk curve, supplier constraints change the threshold, deployment context alters acceptable exposure.

-This is the missing middle: the decision layer between raw data and operational action.

-## Where bounded automation becomes practical

-If you want to operationalize the stop point, it helps to define boundaries in concrete terms.

-**Allowed automation (Decision Support):**

-- Risk scoring with confidence bands
-- What if scenarios (tempo, lead time shocks, demand bursts)
-- Prioritization queues: review these 20 parts first
-- Sensitivity reports: if lead time variance doubles, this is the impact
-- Data quality flags and anomaly detection

-**Stop point triggers (Human accountability required):**

-- Stocking changes for mission critical items
-- Maintenance deferral recommendations
-- Policy changes that affect readiness exposure
-- Actions that are hard to reverse under operational tempo

-Sustainment outcomes must be defensible.
-That means reviewable reasoning, explicit assumptions, and sensitivity by design.

-## What this means for the AI hype train
+Readiness requires decisions.
+We must not confuse the two.

+## Why "Provenance" Matters More Than "Prediction"

+In civilian logistics, a black-box optimizer is fine.
+If it fails, a package arrives late.
+The cost is bounded.

+In defense, the cost of a wrong recommendation is not bounded in the same way.
+A false confidence in stock posture or an optimized maintenance plan that collapses under operational tempo can trigger unplanned AOG (Aircraft on Ground) events.

+The core problem isn't that AI makes mistakes—humans make them too.
+The problem is that **AI creates confidence without provenance.** It gives you an answer without showing the "why."

+In our line of work, that is operational debt.
+This brings us to the core of my philosophy: **The Stop Point.**

+## The Stop Point Protocol

+My approach isn't to reject AI, but to enforce **bounded automation**.
+AI should accelerate analysis, compress complexity, and surface risks, but it must stop before it triggers an irreversible action.

+Here is a simple mental model:

+- **Automation is allowed** to accelerate the "OODA Loop" (Observe, Orient).
+- **Automation is NOT allowed** to finalize the "Decide and Act" without human validation.

+Here is how this protocol works in practice.

+### 1) AI is excellent at detecting demand structure

+Humans are terrible at understanding intermittent demand.
+We see patterns where there are none.

+AI is far better at classifying demand behavior—distinguishing between "lumpy," "erratic," and "smooth" demand.
+It can move us away from single-point forecasts towards probabilistic scenarios.
+This isn't magic; it is just better math for uncertainty.

+### 2) AI is the ultimate data janitor

+A huge part of IPS data is messy—free text, inconsistent naming, operational shorthand.

+AI is genuinely useful here.
+It can normalize maintenance narratives, extract entities, and map inconsistent descriptions into analytics-ready categories.
+It turns the library into a decision tool, without pretending the library *is* the decision.

+### 3) But AI cannot be the Authority

+This is the station where I get off the train.

+If a model recommends not stocking a critical spare, delaying maintenance, or accepting a specific availability risk, that recommendation must be traceable.
+I need to see the assumptions, the inputs, and the sensitivity analysis.

+If I cannot audit the decision, I cannot accept the risk.

+## From Black Box to Glass Box

+We do not need black boxes in defense support; we need **glass boxes**.

+A glass box recommendation doesn't just give an answer.
+It answers three critical questions:

+1. **What is the decision?** Example: Increase buffer stock for Part X, or trigger an engineering review.

+2. **What is the uncertainty?** Example: Demand is sparse, and lead time volatility is high.

+3. **What changes the decision?** Example: "If operational tempo increases by 10%, this buffer is no longer sufficient."

+This is the "missing middle"—the decision layer between raw data and operational action.

+## Conclusion

 So, am I on the AI train?

 Yes.

-But I am not riding it to full autonomy narratives.
-I am riding it to a specific station: **decision support under uncertainty**.
+But I am not riding it to "full autonomy."
+I am riding it to a specific destination: **Decision support under uncertainty.**

-If your ILS/IPS AI roadmap cannot answer:

-- What the model assumes
-- What the uncertainty band is
-- What changes the action threshold

-Then you do not have decision support.
+If your AI roadmap cannot explain what the model assumes, quantify the uncertainty, or define the action threshold, you do not have a decision support system.
 You have a demo.

 And demos do not keep fleets ready.